-As we witnessed the slow regression of art cinemas and the decline in viewership of multi screen movie theatres (when it comes to yearly grosses, the Hungarian movie theatres eventually recovered, though it is not an easy task to keep track as three years of data is missing from the statistical records (Nemzet Média- és Hírközlési Hatóság, 2015)), which was empowered by the slow shift of scenery, as more and more people started to watch movies from the comfort of their homes.
-As for home cinema, the greatest change came in the form of the digital revolution, beginning with the lightning-fast spread of the DVD (Lobenwein and Pápai, 2000), then later on with the widespread of - the practically limitless - broadband internet connection.
+As we witnessed the slow regression of art cinemas and the decline in viewership of multi-screen movie theatres (when it comes to yearly grosses, the Hungarian movie theatres eventually recovered, though it is not an easy task to keep track as three years of data is missing from the statistical records (Nemzeti Média- és Hírközlési Hatóság, 2015)), which was empowered by the slow shift of scenery, as more and more people started to watch movies from the comfort of their homes.
+As for home cinema, the greatest change came in the form of the digital revolution, beginning with the lightning-fast spread of the DVD (Lobenwein and Pápai, 2000), which represented a vast improvement over the aging VHS, with a more resistant build and a superior storage capacity which resulted in higher quality versions of movies concerning both sound and picture as well as the inclusion of previously absent extra features (such as adding audio and subtitle tracks for numerous languages and audio commentaries made by the filmmakers as well as several types of various extra content like the collection of deleted scenes etc.).
+The second phase of the digital revolution came a bit later on with the widespread of - the practically limitless - broadband internet connection.
 Data from 2014 show 74% of the population of Hungary as internet users, while the whole of Europe has an internet penetration of 70,5% (Internet World Stats, 2014).
+With the rise of the continuously improving video and audio compression methods, both the illegal and legal ways of internet distributed movies gained a lot, which resulted in offering better quality with smaller file sizes to download or to instantly watch with video streaming technology (Apostolopoulos et al., 2002), which made the process of watching movies at home even more effortless.